lucaslorentz/AS3SVGRenderer/README.md

 svg.parse(myLoadedSVGString);
 addChild(svg);
 ```
-You can also pass an XML object to the parse method, but it isn't recommended once when the parse method gets a string it does extra things to better parse the string.
+You can also pass an XML object to the parse method, but it isn't recommended since when the parse method gets a string it does extra things to better parse the string.

 Flex component
 ----------